bleeeh605/StudentApp/README.md

 ## Usage
 Run the .exe file.
 Important: credentials.json, tocken.pickle and student_app.db must be in the same directory as the .exe file.

+If apple's gatekeeper complains and doesn't allow you to open the app, use: xattr -dr com.apple.quarantine /path/to/StudentApp